 People with sinusitis could also suffer from:

-We have interviewed our ENT specialist in Rome for more information about sinusitis causes, symptoms and treatments.
+We chatted with our ENT specialist in Rome for more information about sinusitis causes, symptoms and treatments.

 What causes sinusitis?

 Sinusitis can be a result of bacterial, viral, or mycotic infections.
 When the mucosa is infected, the tissue swells and impedes the passage of fluid from the sinuses.
 Nasal blockage leads to the accumulation of mucus inside the sinuses, which causes pressure and pain.